 The Open University of Tanzania started to run the Postgraduate programmes in 2001.
-The first batch of Postgraduate students were enrolled in Postgraduate Diploma in Education, Postgraduate Diploma in Law, Master in Distance Education, Master of Education, Master of Arts, Master of Science, Master of Laws, and PhD in various fields.
-Out of 97 enrolled students 13 were female.
-This figure is less than 15% of enrolled students in that particular year.
+The first batch of Postgraduate students was enrolled in Postgraduate Diploma in Education, Postgraduate Diploma in Law, Master in Distance Education, Master of Education, Master of Arts, Master of Science, MSc.
+CED, Master of Laws, and PhD in various fields.
+Out of 150 enrolled students 26 were females.
+This figure is less than 18% of enrolled students in that particular year.